Why Open Source?

 In this world nothing can be said to be certain, except death, taxes, and programmers arguing with each other.-Benjamin Franklin, probably

 Open source has been compared to pie: everyone can try the pie, you can share the recipe for the pie, folks can modify the recipe, and they can serve it up at home anytime they like.
 It’s a good metaphor.
 And it’s hard to argue with the concept.
 Sharing is good.
 We covered this in kindergarten.
 Yay for open source.

-But keep going.
-What if a person can use your recipe to sell pie?
+But what if a person can use your open source recipe to sell pie?
 What if the pie is so popular that they end up opening a bakery, and then a chain of bakeries, and they become a billionaire, all using only recipes they got for free from bakers who worked their asses off purely for the love of baking?
 What if, after all that, they flip around, make some tweaks here and there, and then put a restrictive license on those recipes, saying that no one else is allowed to use them?
-Cackling, mustache-twirling, the whole bit?

 Still on board?

 Everything we make at Tiny Pixel is open source.
 Very open.
 We’re MIT or bust.
 Any developer, anywhere, can take our work and use it to do anything they want, as long as they note somewhere that the original work was MIT licensed.
 Microsoft could take something we wrote to create an SaaS that they charge hundreds of dollars a year for and not even tell us about it.
 Do it.
 Go wild, Microsoft.
 We’re flattered.